orey/papers/docs/articles/safe.md

 The other beneficiaries are the IT departments in which it is not stressful to manage a SAFe organization.
 Developers, scope, architecture, all that is far away, hidden by layers of administrative structure.
 Every project can be absorbed in a SAFe organization, split in parts and never really delivered, eveything becomes recurring costs and runs by itself, so don't need a lot of management.

+## UML at the source of inconsistency thinking?

+RUP was using extensively [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
+The biggest problem of UML is a consistency problem.
+As a modeling language, UML brings several kinds of diagrams to represent several kinds of aspects of the software.
+For each diagram type, you have a *grammar* with a certain semantics.
+As those diagrams are not *connectable*, each one being in its own *space* (structural, behavior, state machine, etc.), it is easy to build an inconsistent software model that will lead to crappy software.
+In a certain way, the consistency work has to be done by the designer/developer himself, and so UML helped a lot good designers/developers to model complex problems.

+In the 2000s, tools like Rational Rose were developed to overcome the UML drawbacks, tools trying to connect the various artifacts of the diagrams and check for a little consistency.
+But as the semantics of those models was really different, those efforts were not very successful.

+UML has the same problems as the [Zachman framework](https://en.wikipedia.org/wiki/Zachman_Framework) or the [military frameworks](mbse-vs-ea.md) in the enterprise architecture world: They propose an inconsistent view of the reality built upon multiple viewpoints with different semantics (sometimes even *overlapping* semantics but not interconnected semantics, see [graph-oriented programming](https://orey.github.io/papers/articles/first-article) for a vision of interconnected semantic domains).

+About the Zachman Framework, Wikipedia says it *is a structured tool used in enterprise architecture to organize and understand complex business systems.
+It acts as an ontology, providing a clear and formal way to describe an enterprise through a two-dimensional grid.* The fact is this is false.
+It proposes 30 disconnected ontologies with semantic overlaps, like UML, and like the other frameworks used by the military programs.

+The consequence, for us, is that there is a generation of methodology people that, in IT, have a structural problem to understand that the juxtaposition of various viewpoints does not make a consistent representation.

+SAFe can be interpreted as being in line with this kind of thought patterns.
+Taken individually, some elements seem pertinent, but as a whole, they are creating an inconsistent edifice.